 One of the most challenging things about the journey of healing from childhood losses is that our growth and development, even after achieving insights into what happened, are not linear. . . .
 I felt the loss of my father at every stage, at every special occasion he didn't mark, on every day he didn't turn up for the rest of my childhood and adolescence.
 However, the greatest losses went far deeper than the loss of the man. (p.
 17)

 Childhood losses and trauma stay with us.
 We must integrate them into who we are at every stage throughout life; however, we also have the opportunity at every stage to infuse the story with our healing and our lived realities.

 As I was finalizing this article, I received a message from an email subscriber.
 He was curious if I offered resources for retired therapists on Family Therapy Basics, or in The Refreshed Therapist Network.
 He told me about his specific situation, as well as some of the feelings he is experiencing as a retired therapist who was in a leadership position for many years.

 Our chat got me thinking about retirement, or the loss of work, and a sense of usefulness and purpose, as it relates to maturation.

 Of course, everyone’s path is different, but it’s likely we all experience some degree of grief when we move from one stage of life to another, for inherent in the transition is the ongoing "goodbye" of acknowledging a previous existence, while stepping into the unknown.

 I wrote this post today, because lately, my personal reading has reminded me of losses of maturation--a concept given to me when I was a different me, and one that continues to offer me consolation in my transitions.
 I wanted to write out my thoughts on the topic, and I hope they've come together in a way that is meaningful for you, as well as for your clients.

-Lovelands, by Debra Campbell, is February's book selection for The Refreshed Therapist Book Club.
+Lovelands, by Debra Campbell, was a recent selection for The Refreshed Therapist Book Club.